 You’ll (Probably) Never Make Millions

 You don’t have to be a professor of economics to see that it’s hard to make it in business.
 Barring the Zuckerbergs, the Bransons, and other rare geniuses, success in business takes time.
 Because of the way the media only really starts caring when a business becomes a success story, it can be easy to think that making it in business is more attainable than it is.
-Almost every CEO has spent years toiling in obscurity, testing dud ideas, studying the market, working on their associate of science degree.
+Almost every CEO has spent years toiling in obscurity, testing dud ideas, studying the market, working on their degree.
 Even if they have great ideas and strategic skills, a very small proportion ever make millions from their venture.
 If you’ve started your business for an easy fortune, it’s time to re-assess things.

 You Can’t Be a One-Man Band

 One of the biggest mistakes I see aspiring entrepreneurs make is trying to grandiose their way out of pessimism.
 Their heart may be in the right place, but it’s a huge blunder to approach your business with the attitude that you, and you alone, have all it takes to drive your company towards incredible success.
 Countless entrepreneurs get so excited and wrapped up in their ideas, that it becomes hugely ingrained in their psyche, and many wind up feeling like they’re the only ones who can bring the idea to market in the right way.
 Sure, when you first launch your business, you’ll have to wear a few hats and juggle many different roles.
 However, when the operation begins to expand and build momentum, you’ll need to delegate things simply to avoid burnout and failure.
 Entrepreneurial mindsets are naturally independent, but if you fail to to cover your weaknesses it will really come back to bite you.